 Signs And Symptoms Of Demerol Abuse And Addiction

-Taking Demerol in ways other directed will likely result in an increase of intoxicating effects.
+Taking Demerol in ways other than directed will likely result in an increase of intoxicating effects.
 Symptoms of intoxication may include confusion, euphoria, extreme calm and sedation.
 A person is likely to appear relaxed, dazed and abnormally sleepy.

 A person suffering from Demerol abuse and addiction may show abrupt changes in mood and appear distracted.
-They’re likely to show signs of typical drug seeking behavior, which may include neglecting responsibilities at home, work or school.
+They’re likely to show signs of typical drug-seeking behavior, which may include neglecting responsibilities at home, work or school.
 Taking Demerol may be their top priority, and they may continue to use Demerol despite harm to themselves or others.